• Home

 So why do some people get so upset at hearing that level is a straight line on a horizontal plane?

-Finding these people is what led us to realise that simplifying everything down to it's most basic form and building up from there, is what was needed to fully understand.
+Finding these people is what led us to realise that simplifying everything down to it's most basic form and building up from there, is what was needed to fully understand what's happening today in modern life.

 Taking the first principles approach to even the most simple task is what we call ADVANCED SIMPLICITY and it's how we assure ourselves that WE fully understand what it is that we are speaking of.